Jack Ruby: Illegal activities

 Some critics have said that Ruby was involved in illegal activity such as gambling, narcotics, and prostitution.
-An FBI report in 1956 stated that informant Eileen Curry had moved to Dallas with her boyfriend James Breen after jumping bail on narcotics charges.
+An FBI report in 1956 stated that informant Eileen Curry had moved to Dallas with her boyfriend, James Breen, after jumping bail on narcotics charges.
 Breen told her that he had made connections with a large narcotics setup operating between Texas, Mexico, and the East, and that "James got the okay to operate through Ruby of Dallas."
 Dallas County Sheriff Steve Guthrie told the FBI that he believed that Ruby "operated some prostitution activities and other vices out of his club" in Dallas.
 Dallas disc jockey Kenneth Dowe testified that Ruby was known around the station for "procuring women for different people who came to town".

-From 1949, up until the murder of Oswald, Ruby had nine criminal charges, ranging from assault to violating state liquor law.
+From 1949 up until the murder of Oswald, Ruby had nine criminal charges, ranging from assault to violating state liquor law.

 Character

 According to people interviewed by law enforcement and the Warren Commission, Ruby was desperate to attract attention to himself and his club.
-He knew a great number of people in Dallas, but had only a few friends.
+He knew a great number of people in Dallas but had only a few friends.
 Because his business ventures were unsuccessful, he was heavily in debt.

 The Commission received reports of Ruby's penchant for violence.
 He had a volatile temper, and he often resorted to violence with employees who had upset him.
 He acted as the bouncer of his own club and beat his customers on at least 25 occasions.
 The fights would often end with Ruby throwing his victims down the club's stairs.
 In one fight with a man, the man bit Ruby's left index finger so badly that the doctors had it amputated.

-Stories of Ruby's eccentric and unstable behavior describe him as sometimes taking his shirt or other clothes off in social gatherings, and either hitting his chest like a gorilla or rolling around on the floor.
+Stories of Ruby's eccentric and unstable behavior describe him as sometimes taking his shirt or other clothes off in social gatherings and either hitting his chest like a gorilla or rolling around on the floor.
 During conversations, he could change the topic suddenly in mid-sentence.
 He sometimes welcomed a guest to his club, but on other nights he would forbid the same guest from entering.
 He was described by those who knew him as "a kook", "totally unpredictable", "a psycho", and "suffering from some form of disturbance".

-During the 1970s, prominent psychiatrist Irene Jakab, who was known for her use of art therapy in diagnosing and treating patients with mental illness, analyzed artwork that had been created by Ruby while he was in jail.
-While assessing one of Ruby's drawings, which had been included as part of art exhibits at the World Congress of Psychiatry meeting in Waikiki and the University of Hawaii in late August and early September 1977, she claimed that his work conveyed "repressed aggression and secretiveness," adding:

-Notice how he really constricts himself so as not to reveal himself.
-He hides behind all those geometrical lines and pointed edges.
-You can feel his controlled aggression.